-Multi-instrumentalists, All-city collaborators, El is a Sound of Joy bandmates, Rob Frye (Flux Bikes, Bitchin Bajas) and Ben LaMar Gay (Juba Dance, Bottle Tree) can be found performing in an array of bands in Chicago and on tour.
+Multi-instrumentalists, All-city collaborators, El is a Sound of Joy bandmates Rob Frye (Flux Bikes, Bitchin Bajas) and Ben LaMar Gay (Juba Dance, Bottle Tree) can be found performing in an array of musical groups in Chicago and on tour.
 In their Duo they find the relation between folk musics and stories of past and present, horn and voice, bike tires and instruments gathered from musical journeys.

 For 6 weeks over the summer, Inferno sent four artists-in-residence to parks all across Chicago.
 The selected artists work in a diverse array of disciplines, including experimental music, film, sound art, and performance, and are all extremely accomplished in their respective fields.
 In the parks, they led collaborations with and between young people and park patrons exploring music, field recording, therapeutic sound art, video, storytelling, digital media, and journalism.
 At GROWTH, the artists will present the work they’ve built from those sessions: